lknapp1888/todo-list/README.md

 ## Potential improvements

 - Utilise a unique ID rather than relying on a ticker for todo reference number
-- Utilise SOLID principles to improve functions and have clearer application flow.
+- Convert impure functions to pure where possible and have clearer application flow.
 - Improve design/UI
 - More commenting within the application